-Maryann Erigha is an Assistant Professor of Sociology and African American Studies at the University of Georgia.
-Broadly, her scholarly interests combine race and racism, media and popular culture, and technology and society to understand the content and dissemination of mainstream media messages about race.
+Maryann Erigha is an Associate Professor of Sociology and African American Studies at the University of Georgia.
+Her research examines the production and circulation of popular media messages about race.
+Her scholarship is situated at the intersections of race and racism, media and popular culture, and technology and society.

-Her book The Hollywood Jim Crow: The Racial Politics of the Movie Industry (NYU Press) examines how the racialized market logic in the Hollywood film industry structures directing work and inequality.
-The Hollywood Jim Crow has been featured in media outlets such as The Atlantic, Philadelphia Tribune, and Black Agenda Report.
+Her book The Hollywood Jim Crow: The Racial Politics of the Movie Industry (NYU Press) investigates practices of racial inequality in the Hollywood film industry through the lens of film directing.
+The Hollywood Jim Crow has been featured in The Atlantic, Philadelphia Tribune, and Black Agenda Report, among other outlets.
 Additionally, the book was included in the list of Choice Outstanding Academic Titles and was named one of the best arts books of the year by Library Journal.

 - Ph.D., Sociology, University of Pennsylvania, 2014